Cosmic structure formation in a flavoured U$\left(1\right)$ dark sector at small scales: Constraining the parameter set

 \section{Constraining the parameter set}

-In this section we present possible constraints on the parameters of the dQED theory.
-The first constraint comes from requiring partial-wave unitarity of the scattering matrix (see Ref. \cite{Griest:1989wd}).
-This leads to an upper bound {$m_\ell^i<\mathcal{O}\left(10^2\right)$} TeV for the mass of the leptons acting as the DM candidate.
-Secondly we look at the constraints on the charges: the couplings must be small enough, to allow a perturbation expansion, since we are interested in the QED paradigm at low energies.
-The effectiveness of the interactions between the Standard Model and the dark sector depends strongly on the values of the dark Higgs mass and the bridge coupling {$a$}.
-Bounds on the coupling {$a$} can be found in \cite{Feng:2017vli}.
-We remark that, after assuming {$v_{\rm d}\gtrsim M_h \sim $} TeV, {$a\lesssim{}10^{-2}$} is phenomenologically expected.
+In this section we present constraints on the parameters of the dark sector (\ref{ds}). \begin{itemize} \item[1.] {\bf Dark matter mass:} Requiring partial-wave unitarity \cite{Griest:1989wd} leads to an upper bound {$m_{\chi}^{\left(j\right)}<\mathcal{O}\left(10^2\right)$} TeV on the mass of the dark matter particles. \item[2.] {\bf Couplings:} The effectiveness of the interactions between the Standard Model and the dark sector depends strongly on the value for the bridge coupling {$a$} (as well as on the dark Higgs mass).
+Bounds on the coupling {$a$} can be found in Ref. \cite{Feng:2017vli}.
+Assumption (\ref{assum5}) implies that {$v_{\rm d}\gtrsim M_{\tilde{h}} \sim $} TeV must hold, where $M_h$ denotes the mass of the Higgs boson in the Standard Model.
+This implies an upper bound on the bridge coupling: {$a\lesssim{}10^{-2}$}.